13TH national Closing The Gap

 Time: 9.00am – 5.00pm

 WARNING: Limited availability.
-Please register online or contact us via email, should you have any further queries.
+Please register online or contact us via email.

 One of the prohibitive factors in attending a conference is the airfare component.
 Our company strives in making our event a lesser burden on the individual or organisation by negotiating competitive and affordable travel packages.
 All of our bookings is made through First Nations Travel, a new 100% indigenous owned travel agency for stress-free and corporate travel bookings.
 Please phone us on +61 4557 76 668 or send us your expression of interest by email: email@example.com